How to Use Cutlery

 Never gesture with your cutlery, and don't scrape or clatter it noisily against your plate or bowl.
 Equally, it is bad manners to loudly clank your utensils against your teeth.

 The range of a cutlery arsenal will depend on the formality of the occasion, but the layout should always be the same - fork to the left, knives and spoons to the right.
-Work from the outside inwards, course by course.
-Pudding implements sit above the place setting.
+Work from the outside inwards, course by course, finishing with pudding implements.
+Pudding spoons and forks may sit above the place setting on less formal occasions, or may be brought out when the main course has been cleared.